One of the most significant concerns of men over age 50 is losing strength as they age.

 These most often included obesity and heart disease.

-Their “Low-T,” the researchers concluded, was not from age-related hormone deficiency — rather, the underlying health condition.
+Their “Low-T,” the researchers concluded, was not from age-related hormone deficiency -- instead, the underlying health condition.

 How Do These Studies Benefit You, An Older Man?